Skip to content

 • The Act also describes special circumstances such as “covering practitioners” – “a practitioner who conducts a medical evaluation [by telemedicine] at the request of a practitioner who … has conducted at least 1 in-person medical evaluation of the patient or an evaluation of the patient through the practice of telemedicine within the previous 24 months" – and prescribing within a federal health care system (e.g. Indian Health System; Department of Veteran’s Affairs).
 Psychiatrists working in federal health care systems should be familiar with their organization’s policy around the telepsychiatric prescribing of controlled substances.

 • In addition to complying with the Ryan Haight Act, psychiatrists need to make sure they comply with other federal, state and organizational rules and policies around the prescription of controlled substances.
-As of December 2022, the Centers for Medicare & Medicaid Services (CMS) requires annual in-person visits for mental health, subject to exceptions if the risk of in-person care outweighs the clinical benefit, for Medicare patients.
-CMS also requires in-person establishment of Medicare patients prior to providing telemental health, which is not eligible for exceptions.
+Prior to the temporary flexibilities around these rules, the Centers for Medicare & Medicaid Services (CMS) required annual in-person visits for mental health, subject to exceptions if the risk of in-person care outweighs the clinical benefit, for Medicare patients.
+CMS also required in-person establishment of Medicare patients prior to providing telemental health, which was not eligible for exceptions.

-Additional in-person evaluations, beyond the minimum required by relevant facility, state, and federal policy, is up to clinical discretion.
-For example, if the practitioner is unable to obtain the data they need for clinical decision-making through telehealth, the practitioner may recommend that a patient be seen in-person.
+Additional in-person evaluations, beyond the minimum required by relevant facility, state, and federal policy, was up to clinical discretion.
+For example, if the practitioner was unable to obtain the data they need for clinical decision-making through telehealth, the practitioner could recommend that a patient be seen in-person.

 References